Burgestrand/spotify/README.markdown

 Spotify, the gem, is a thin layer of Ruby atop the [libspotify][] C library.
 It allows developers to use libspotify without writing a line of C, thanks to [Ruby FFI](https://rubygems.org/gems/ffi).
 Do note that there is no sugar-coating, and no attempts of abstraction will be made.
 If you want a library that is easier to use, you should have a look at [Hallon](https://github.com/Burgestrand/Hallon).

+(anecdotal note: this code base was previously a part of Hallon, but I decided to extract it and make a gem out of it)

 [libspotify]: http://developer.spotify.com/en/libspotify/overview/
 [Spotify]: https://www.spotify.com/